mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Linyu handed Kipnu a wooden bowl: a clarified soup of fish, fermented seaweed, and Heikoi grain.
 He'd forgotten how hungry he was and eagerly took the bowl into his own hands, thanking Linyu graciously for the gift.

 Casra took a deep breath.
 "I was a physician once - one of the best in Rudjan.
 I would often see kanosin addicts that had come directly from Ulukoma looking to escape their addiction and I even developed my own treatment protocol for withdrawal.
 It was a combination of psychotherapy and sedatives that worked very well.
-In a stupidly brazen move, I decided to test it on myself to prove to my peers how effective it was, but I vastly underestimated its power and I was unable to pull out of it."
+In a stupidly brazen move, I decided to test it on myself to prove to my peers how effective it was, but I vastly underestimated the potency of kanosin and I was unable to pull out of its grasp."

-"You were the cause of your own suffering."

-"Yes.
-My junds left me and I was sent here as punishment.
-This place used to be equitable.
-The clear-minded still held the power here, but we tried to uplift the addicts.
-Kanosin was still the only way for us to get anything from the mainland, but we all contributed to its labor.
-Shinna changed all that, bastardized all of our traditions and enslaved the addicts.
-Now it's just a cartel, a vicious cycle that we all got caught up in."
+"You became dependent," said Kipnu.
+"Just like anyone else on kanosin."

+"Yes," thi continued.
+"I'd failed to realize that the most important part of the therapy I'd developed was me.
+I couldn't guide myself toward a singular goal while I was floating in and out of consciousness.
+It got so bad that my bunds left me, and I could no longer keep my practice.
+The magistrates of Rudjan were staunch opponents to kanosin, so they had me sent here.
+We used to be amicable – I was the one they turned to when they had to sentence an addict.
+Rehabilitation not Retribution: that is what I sold to them.
+And they sold that to the people of Rudjan.
+But I ruined all that when I went under."

+Kipnu sensed the depth of hae regret and tried to pull hae out of it.
+"Tell me about Ulukoma," he said.

+Casra looked up, as if awakened from a daydream.
+"I'm sorry," thi said, adjusting hae position.
+"Ulukoma.
+I still remember my first night here.
+We were thrown off the ship, and I just remember being so confused as I struggled blindly in the water to find my way to safety.
+Then I heard a voice.
+'This way,' she said, and I followed her without a question.
+She helped me and the others onto the shore and told us her name: Setre."

+"The same Setre that nearly killed me in the forest two days ago?" asked Kipnu.
+"With the spear and the terrifying eyes?
+She's the one who saved your life?"

+Casra nodded.
+"She's a bit rough around the edges but she means well.
+Back then, this place was different.
+It was a prison, but not in the way it is now.
+This place used to be equitable; we worked together, tried to uplift the addicts.
+Kanosin is the only thing we can trade with the smugglers for food or tools but we used to share what we earned equally amongst ourselves."

+"You refine kanosin?"
+Kipnu flipped his tone, angry that he'd trusted hae.
+"Casra, we are physicians.
+We took an oath to protect life – 'Ability over Apathy'.
+It's not ethically sound just because you skipped the slave labor part."

+"Kipnu... we don't have steam or steel like you do on the mainland.
+We only have fish and bluekelp.
+Kanosin is the only thing we can trade for some semblance of civility in our daily lives.
+If you aren't harvesting bluekelp or refining kanosin, you're helping the people that are."

+Kipnu wasn't convinced.
+"Why would the Shaki government have a prison island to make a narcotic that they outlawed?"

 <!-- left off -->

+"About a hundred days ago, a smuggler brought a chemist to the island Shinna changed all that, bastardized all of our traditions and enslaved the addicts.
+Now it's just a cartel, a vicious cycle that we all got caught up in.

 "I noticed... a class hierarchy back at the dome."